Themefic-Team/tourfic/readme.txt

 * Added: Elementor and Bricks Builder support for single Car pages.

 = 🎉  MISCELLANEOUS =
-* Email piping for customer inquiries
+* Compatible with the separately installed Tourfic Email Piping add-on
 * Compatible with Woocommerce Tax settings
 * Complete Style Panel
 * Easy to use Option Panel
 * Disable Hotel, Tour, Apartment Features Completely
 * Change Permalinks of Hotel, Tour, Apartment
 * Shortcodes & Elementor Widgets
-* Speed Optimization (Minification of Tourfic CSS, JS & Use of CDN service for 3rd Party asset files) (Pro)
+* Speed Optimization through CSS and JavaScript minification

 In short, Tourfic is a WordPress tour booking plugin designed for hotel booking, tour operators, and travel agency websites.

-**Pro Version**
+**Separate Pro Companion**

 We believe the free version meets the needs of most businesses.
-However, we have a **Pro version** with more advanced features.
+A separate **Tourfic Pro** companion plugin is available from our website with additional features.

 > Upscale your Travel Business with Advanced Features of [Tourfic Pro](https://tourfic.com/pricing/).